shieldgenerator7/DnD-Stories/Library/Class_RealityBender.md

 You learn a Bond Disdain option at level 3, and may learn a new one at levels 5, 7, 11, and 15.
 You may not unlearn Bond Disdain options, and you may not replace a Bond Disdain option when you learn a new one.

 Either the caster or the spell must be within your Cast Range for you to use this feature.
-You may apply a Bond Disdain option to a spell even if it already has a Bond Affinity and/or Bond Disdain option applied to it.

-If a casted spell is a Bending Trick for you, you may apply an additional Bond Disdain option to it for each time that you chose it as a Bending Trick.

-When you apply a Bond Disdain option to a spell that you cast, you may reduce the Spell Point cost of that spell by 5 Spell Points for each Bond Disdain option that you applied to it.

-### Easy Dismissal

-At level 3, you have disdain for even your own spells.
-You may dismiss a spell that you cast as a free action instead of an action.

 ### Peace of Mind

 At level 3, you enjoy the feeling of not being around magic.
-While there is no magical effect of any spell from your Bonded Schools within your Tether Range, you regain 1 Spell Point per minute, increased to 1 Spell Point per round at level 11.
+While there is no magical effect of any spell from your disdained schools within your Tether Range, you regain 1 Spell Point per minute, increased to 1 Spell Point per round at level 11.

 ### Halt

 At level 5, you learn how to stop reality from breaking.
-As an action, you can dismiss any ongoing spell effect from your bonded schools even if you didn’t cast the spell that created the effect.
+As an action, you can dismiss any ongoing spell effect from your disdained schools.
 The spell effect must be within your Cast Range.

 ### Prevention

 At level 7, you learn how to prevent reality from being broken.
-As a reaction, you can counter any spell from your bonded schools.
+As a reaction, you can counter any spell from your disdained schools.
 Either the caster or the spell must be within your Cast Range.

 ### Vindication

 At level 11, you learn how to absorb spells.
 When you use Halt or Prevention on a spell, you gain spell points equal to 5 times the effected spell’s level.
-You may only use this feature on spells you did not cast.

 ### Restoration

 At level 11, you learn how to undo spells.
-You may spend 1 minute and 20 Spell Points to undo the effects of any spell from your bonded schools, even if the effect is explicitly stated to be permanent.
+You may spend 1 minute and 20 Spell Points to undo the effects of any spell from your disdained schools, even if the effect is explicitly stated to be permanent.
 The effects of the spell must be within your Cast Range and must have been cast no longer ago than your Spell Duration.

 ### Perfection

 At level 15, you can stop imperfections from forming.
 You may spend 1 minute and 10 Spell Points to create an anti-spell field at any point within your Cast Range.
 The anti-spell field has a radius up to your Cast Range and a duration equal to your Spell Duration, and is bound by your Tether Range.

-The anti-spell field causes any spell from your bonded schools that is cast in it or that overlaps with it to fail.
-Existing spells from your bonded schools that overlap with it are dismissed.
+The anti-spell field causes any spell from your disdained schools that is cast in it or that overlaps with it to fail.
+Existing spells from your disdained schools that overlap with it are dismissed.

 You may use your Vindication feature on spells dismissed and/or prevented by your anti-spell fields.